Taiwolawal/Prometheus-and-Grafana/README.md

 <img width="1400" alt="image" src="https://github.com/Taiwolawal/Prometheus-and-Grafana/assets/50557587/70efbca1-c34f-41be-9939-3f73efc3f681">

-When you apply this rules, ensure you check prometheus log of config-reloader container to confirm a reload has triggered(which implies the rule has been added to the prometheus yaml file) by checking the time and confirm it occured after applying the rule.
+When you apply this rules, ensure you check prometheus log of config-reloader container to confirm a reload has triggered(which implies the rule has been added) by checking the time and confirm it occured after applying the rule.

 <img width="1423" alt="image" src="https://github.com/Taiwolawal/Prometheus-and-Grafana/assets/50557587/c47effa7-4a56-49a4-a251-d898ee327d32">